 #6 Interest in Short-Term Rentals

 Another residential real estate trend entails short-term rentals.
 During the pandemic, renters were able to relocate anywhere as they no longer needed to go to the office.
-In 2022, this convenience will continue to appeal to “digital nomads” who want to live in a new area without commitment.
+From now on, this convenience will continue to appeal to “digital nomads” who want to live in a new area without commitment.
 However, it comes with a catch – they also want to be able to move out when they want to.
 That’s why this year will see a preference for rentals that are as short as three months.

 From a landlord’s point of view, short-term rentals allow them to better adapt to the rental environment.
 In other words, in case there’s another crisis, a short-term rental contract provides landlords the opportunity to decide what to do with their real estate investment.